Delete a Cluster

 ocne cluster delete --cluster-name mycluster

+The management cluster deletes the OCI workload cluster.
 If the cluster is self managed, an ephemeral cluster is created and the Kubernetes Cluster API resources are migrated to the ephemeral cluster.
-If the cluster isn't self managed, the ephemeral cluster already contains the Kubernetes Cluster API resources.
-The ephemeral cluster deletes the OCI cluster.

 Tip:

-Monitor the cluster deletion process in a separate terminal session by setting the KUBECONFIG environment variable to the ephemeral cluster and listing the clusters.
-For example:
+Monitor the cluster deletion process in a separate terminal session.
+Set the KUBECONFIG environment variable to the management cluster.

 kubectl get cluster -A